OpenTimer/OpenTimer/README.md

 OpenTimer has very efficient data structures and procedures to enable parallel and incremental timing.
-Our design philosophy is to divide timing operations into three categories, *Builder*, *Action*, and *Accessor*.
+To make the most use of multi-threading, each timing operation is divided into three categories, *Builder*, *Action*, and *Accessor*.

 | Type |  Description | Example | Time Complexity |